-We do this through enquiry based learning of the following world religions: Christianity, Islam, Judaism, Hinduism and Sikhism.
+We do this through enquiry based learning of the following world religions,

 Every year group studies Christianity and at least one other world religion.
 For each term, there is a key question related to the religion being studied that weighs up ‘evidence’ and reaches a conclusion based on this.
 Children will use their subject knowledge and apply it to the key question, rather than this knowledge being an end in itself.
 Through critical thinking, personal reflection into their own thoughts and feelings, and their growing subject knowledge, the children of Calcot Schools will develop an understanding of the different religions and world views that will promote understanding, tolerance and acceptance in the society and world that we live in.

 In Foundation Stage, children will be introduced to the idea that people believe that certain places, books, stories and people are special and that they do things to show that they are special.
-They will do this through Christianity, Islam, Judaism, Hinduism and Sikhism.
+They will do this through Christianity, Islam, Judaism, Hindu Dharma and Sikhi.